 Self-doubt is a normal part of growing up.
 That little voice is inside all of us and always will be.

 You know, the one that makes you ask questions like: What if the other kids don’t like me?
 What if I can’t remember the spelling words?
 What if my teacher thinks I’m not smart?
+How do I handle the changes to the school system?
 What if I can’t ace my PSLE exams?

 WATCH THIS VIDEO TOO:

 10 Things You Should Always Do Before Leaving On Holiday

 While these instances might seem harmless at the moment, self-doubt can grow in size over time.
 When children don’t learn to confront feelings of self-doubt, negative thinking can become their new normal.

 Fortunately, there are strategies that can help build self-esteem in your child so that your child can turn negatives into positives: